m1lwoj/SimpleBackupApp/README.md

 Application is using Windows API Code Pack (https://www.nuget.org/packages/WindowsAPICodePack-Core/)

-Join all your directories you want to backup by explorer library.
+1. Join all your directories you want to backup by explorer library.

-Connect your external drive.
+2. Connect your external drive.

-Run program with commands "Drive label", "Library name".
+3. Run program with commands "Drive label", "Library name".

 CAUTION !
 Existing files will be overridden by new ones.

-It is just a simple program made for personal needings, written 3 hours.
+Program made for personal needings, written below 3 hours.